You've got questions? We've got answers!

 Adult Chaperones are expected to stay with their groups at all times during Steubenville Toronto.
 As such, Adult Chaperones cannot be shared between the groups.
 Each group must be able to meet the needs of their youth, given the large attendance numbers of the conference.

 No. Although we strongly support Catholic family life, our staffing, facility constraints and insurance regulations do not allow us to provide childcare.
-Plus, the focus of the Adult Chaperones/Group Leader need to be on the youth participants.
+Plus, the focus of all chaperones, group leaders and volunteers need to be on the youth participants.
 If these adults bring their own children, their focus will be split.
-With the best care of the youth in mind, this is not allowed.
+With the best care of the youth participants in mind, this is not allowed.

 Yes!
 Priests are a wonderful witness and their presence helps young people grow in their faith and to potentially consider a vocation to the priesthood and religious life.
 In addition, we are in need of priests to assist in administering the Sacrament of Reconciliation throughout the weekend of the conference and at other liturgical celebrations.
 As such, priests are welcome to attend for FREE.
 We encourage all groups to invite and bring their parish priest(s) with them.
 Priests will need to fill out the ‘Clergy Application Form’ that will be provided on the Steubenville Toronto website in the near future.
 Please note that Priests are unable to serve as chaperones at Steubenville Toronto.
 Since priests are going to be helping with confessions and at Mass, they will be unable to be present with the group at all times which is a requirement to be a chaperone.

 Yes.
-Accommodations have been arranged for the clergy off campus.
+Accommodations have been arranged for clergy.
 Please identify in the Clergy Application Form which nights you require accommodations and you will be contacted by the appropriate Steubenville Toronto representative.

 Yes, absolutely!
 If you are not attending the conference with a specific parish/group, but still desire to serve conference participants, we encourage you to please fill out the Clergy Application Form to indicate your availability during the conference.